Algerian Ligue Professionnelle 1: Hegemony JS Kabylie (6 titles) – (1981–1990)

-The eighties are a good year for the Algerian football, who knew two of his qualifications national team in World Cup but also several good results of its clubs internationally.
-Nationally, a club comes off the lot: the JS Kabylie (JSK), Jeunesse Électronique de Tizi-Ouzou (JET).
-One can call this decade hegemony of the JE Tizi-Ouzou, as this team, managed by the famous duo of coaches the Polish Stefan Zywotko and Mahieddine Khalef s Algerian dominant football of his time, both nationally and internationally, embodying the success of Algerian football.
+During the 1980s, Algerian football saw the national team qualify for two FIFA World Cups, while several domestic clubs also achieved notable results in international competitions.
+Among the most prominent clubs of the period was JS Kabylie, then known as Jeunesse Électronique de Tizi-Ouzou (JET).
+Managed by the coaching partnership of Polish coach Stefan Żywotko and Algerian coach Mahieddine Khalef, the club became one of the dominant teams in Algerian football at both domestic and continential level during the decade.

 She never ceased to break records, by raking in ten years no less than six titles of "Champion of Algeria," also gleaning in passing three cups of Algeria, winning two titles of champion of Africa and one African Super Cup, hence its nickname of "Jumbo Jet" characterizing the greatness of this team.